ome/omero-documentation/README.rst

     cd omero && OMERO_RELEASE=5.2.6 make clean html cd omero && OMERO_RELEASE=5.2.6 ant clean html

+This variable needs to be set to build all the version-dependent content used in the system administrator documentation correctly.

 The Contributing Developer documentation has the release version removed as the intention is to update these files as and when necessary, so that they always reflect our current practices.